Last updated Dec. 17 2020 | 4 min read

-If runaway dogs is a concern, then GPS tracker is an option.
+If runaway dogs are a concern, then GPS tracker is an option.
 Especially in a less populated area where a dog can wander without meeting a good samaritan.
-It provides a peace of mind.
+It provides peace of mind.
 Expect to spend $150-$200 on the tracker and approximately $100-$200 a year on yearly service fees.

 GPS trackers are only effective if there is good cell service coverage.
 It is dependent on it to send the information back to the owner’s phone.
 GPS trackers have a shorter battery charge life, so prepare to charge at least once a week.
 Due to the size and weight of a typical GPS tracker, they may not be suitable for smaller dogs.